adionizio14/Group222/USERSTORIES.md

-USER STORY: As a general user of the Finance Friend app, I can use the Finance Friend app to create an account to give me the ability to use the Finance Friend App.
+USER STORY: As a general user of the Finance Friend app, I can use the Finance Friend app to create an account that gives me the ability to use the Finance Friend App.

 ACCEPTANCE CRITERIA:
 * Create the UI for the sign up screen